taih304/Linux-Shell/Platforms interaction/ThingsBoard/README.md

 **Server attributes** allow CRUD operation on admin webpage and by API.

 **Client attributes** is only available on device.
-Clien attributes are not allowed user to CRUD on the admin webpage but those operation can be performed by API on
+Client attributes are not allowed user to CRUD on the admin webpage but those operation can be performed by API on
 Device API Controller

 **Share attributes** are attributes with value that can be shared to the shared value input widgets in dashboard like ``Update shared double attribute``, ``Update shared integer attribute``,...
 It allows user to CRUD on the admin webpage and by API.